jdruii/mock_orderdata/README.md

 ## Order Generation Process
 1. Initializing order_data.
    This is the standard form of all order_data in the pipeline.
-For a more detailed schema, see schema_str.
+For a more detailed schema, see schema_str in `producer.py`.
    ```
            order_data = {
             'order_id' : '',